Click here to see the full list of shows I’ve directed over the last 10 years.

 Once that critical thesis has been established, I surround myself with the smartest, most creative, most talented people that I can find to help me serve the needs of the show and give our audiences the most enjoyable and uplifting experience possible.

 Every show I work on begins with this approach, regardless of genre.
 Please read on to see how I applied the one-word thesis to some of my favorite past projects as well as my current one.

-The 25th Annual Putnam County Spelling Bee will play on the Barlow Main Stage at Centerpoint Legacy Theatre from August 2nd through August 31st, 2019.
-The production team consists of myself, David K Martin as Music Director, Kristi Curtis as Choreographer, Todd Perkins as Stage Manager, and is being produced by Scott Van Dyke and Krista Davies.
+The 25th Annual Putnam County Spelling Bee played on the Barlow Main Stage at Centerpoint Legacy Theatre from August 2nd through August 31st, 2019.
+The production team consisted of myself, David K Martin as Music Director, Kristi Curtis as Choreographer, Todd Perkins as Stage Manager, and was produced by Scott Van Dyke and Krista Davies.

 “Self-Worth” isn’t Defined by Winning or Losing

 I chose to make “self-worth” the focus of this show, because of the nature of how it’s written.
 There’s no hero and no villain in Spelling Bee.
 There are only 9 characters, and each one of them is a protagonist, and each one is their own antagonist.
-I need the audience to see pieces of themselves in each character so that as they root for every one of these kids, they are also cheering themselves on.
+I needed the audience to see pieces of themselves in each character so that as they rooted for every one of these kids, they were also cheering themselves on.

-I want everyone who sees this show to leave the theater feeling encouraged, and a little bit more prepared to face the challenges that hit us every day of our lives.
+I wanted everyone who sees this show to leave the theater feeling encouraged, and a little bit more prepared to face the challenges that hit us every day of our lives.